 So, here are some small summer delights at ISL Online.
 Enjoy!

-ISL Online, your favourite enterprise clientless remote support software provider, has released a new version of the remote desktop app for Android, ISL Light 2.1.
+ISL Online, a leading enterprise clientless remote support software provider, has released a new version of the remote desktop app for Android, ISL Light 2.1.
 Available on Google Play, the app lets you securely control a remote computer, while it also enables mobile supporters to take control of just about any Android device from their computer and easily view the remote mobile display through screenshots.
 The updated remote desktop app includes native support for x86 Android mobile devices.

 - Connect to Android devices from desktop computers (Windows, Mac, Linux).